abdulraffayy/RafayMernStack-Task/VERCEL_DEPLOYMENT.md

 ## ✅ Problem Solved!

 The issue was that Vercel couldn't find `package.json` at the root of the repository because this is a monorepo structure.
+Additionally, Vercel was trying to build the backend folder which should be ignored.

 **Files Added:**
-- ✅ `/package.json` - Root package file for Vercel
+- ✅ `/package.json` - Root package file for Vercel (frontend only)
 - ✅ `/vercel.json` - Vercel configuration file
+- ✅ `/.vercelignore` - Tells Vercel to ignore backend folder

 ---